 Climate change is analysed, evaluated and managed in consideration of five key drivers relating to energy transition (market scenario, regulatory and technological evolution, and reputational issues) and physical aspects (extreme/chronic weather phenomena).
 The analysis is carried out taking an integrated, cross-cutting approach involving specialist departments and business lines.
 This enables an assessment of the risks and opportunities relating to climate change.

 The Board of Directors (BoD) plays a central role in managing the main issues relating to climate change.
 The Sustainability and Scenarios Committee, the Control and Risk Committee and the Remuneration Committee all offer specialist skills to support the BoD’s work in pursuing Eni’s objectives in the fight against climate change.
 The Sustainability and Scenarios Committee addresses the integration of strategy, evolution scenarios and business sustainability over the medium to long term, and assesses scenarios for the Strategic Plan.
 In recent years it has paid particular attention to issues relating to climate change.
 The Control and Risk Committee supports the BoD in the quarterly review of the main risks, including those relating to climate change.
 The Remuneration Committee also plays an important role in this regard, proposing general criteria for the annual incentives of the CEO and managers when it comes to strategic responsibilities.
 This includes specific objectives regarding the reduction of GHG emissions.
 The BoD has also set up an Advisory Board to analyse key geopolitical, technolgical and economic trends, including those relating to the decarbonization process.

-Read more about climate change
+Read more about decarbonization path